roberthart56/projects/organ2021/MIDI_notes/README.md

 ### MIDI Readme

+July 20, 2021.
+Spent some time figuring out how to send MIDI from Mega2560.
+Easy to generate MIDI messages, but to get to USB, need to either use a MID/USB converter as we do with the keyboards, or write code for a native-USB board.
+A couple of libraries exist for that.
+I used the Arduino [MIDIUSB library](https://github.com/arduino-libraries/MIDIUSB).
 Documenting some Arduino code:

 * Code for Arduino mega2560 that sends on/off on a single note: [midi_mega2560_simple.ino](./midi_mega2560_simple.ino)